M.A. in Industrial and Organizational Psychology

 M.A. in Industrial and Organizational Psychology: San Diego Student Experience

-Maintaining partnerships with local organizations and clinical sites all through Southern California, our San Diego Campus gives students the opportunity to engage in hands-on training where they can apply what they’ve learned in the classroom in real-world situations.
+Maintaining partnerships with local organizations and businesses throughout Southern California, our San Diego Campus provides students opportunities to engage in hands-on training and apply classroom theory in real-world situations.
 By serving diverse and underserved neighborhoods and communities, students will develop a global worldview that can be applied to a career in any field.

 Reviews the principal theories of leadership and how leadership is developed.
 Examines leadership in the context of managing continuous change emphasizing the challenges of multinational corporations working across cultures.
 Supports self-assessment as students gain knowledge in the key theories and principles of the management/leadership continuum.
 Reviews practices that I/O psychologists use to develop organizational leaders.